vannguyengd/gooddata-ui/docs/19_webcomponents_intro.md

 The script **must be** of the type `module`, as we are using JavaScript modules for this distribution.

 The library will parse its own URL to pre-configure and allow you to skip the boilerplate code:
-* The domain name `{your-gd-server-url}` must be the domain of your GoodData.CN server or the GoodData Cloud instance.
+* The domain name `{your-gd-server-url}` must be the domain of your GoodData Cloud or GoodData.CN instance.
   This is the domain where the script will be loaded from as well as the domain that will be used to load your insight and dashboard data.
 You cannot load the script from one instance to use it with data from another instance.
   **At the moment it's not possible to connect to multiple GoodData instances from a single runtime.**
 * The `{workspace-id}` is the ID of the default workspace from where the library will be loading your insights and dashboards.